-Enduro Sponsor's net cash used in operating activities was \$13.1 million for the period from Inception (March 3, 2010) through December 31, 2010 and net cash provided by operating activities was \$7.6 million for the first half of 2011.
+Enduro Sponsor's net cash used in operating activities was \$13.1 million for the period from Inception (March 3, 2010) through December 31, 2010 and net cash used in operating activities was \$11.6 million for the first quarter 2011.
 Oil and natural gas production is the primary source of cash provided by operating activities.
 Payments made for the operation of oil and natural gas properties and for general corporate purposes are the primary uses of cash for operating activities.